Web Accessibility in Higher Education 20 October

 Johanna Lathi, Development Manager, Laurea University of Applied Sciences

-14:40 Implementing an inclusive mindset at The Technological University of Denmark
+14:40 Implementing universal design across The Technical University of Denmark

-The goal of the project ‘Technology Leaving No One Behind’ is to provide opportunities and support to make inclusive design thinking a natural part of engineering new sustainable technological solutions at the Technical University of Denmark.
-In this presentation Line Nykjær Johansen and Dagny Valgeirsdottir will introduce the efforts currently being developed to operationalize the goal of the project.
+The goal of the project ‘Technology Leaving No One Behind’ is to provide opportunities and support to make universal design thinking a natural part of engineering new sustainable technological solutions at the Technical University of Denmark.
+In this presentation Dagny Valgeirsdottir and Line Nykjær Johansen will introduce the efforts currently being developed to operationalize the goal of the project.
 They will also address how the project aligns with the new overall strategy of the university ‘Technology for people’ and how it can support the goal of implementing an inclusive mindset across study programmes at the Technical University of Denmark.

 15:00 Ongoing and upcoming projects on Web Accessibility in Higher Education